haskell/hackage-security/README.md

        , ...
        }
    }
-, "signatures" : <signatures from package authors or Hackage trustees>
+, "signatures" : /* signatures from package authors or Hackage trustees */
 }
 ```